 SECTION 150 COMMERCIAL AND FUND-RAISING ACTIVITIES

-SOURCE: Rights and Responsibilities of Community: A Code of Student Behavior NDSU President
+SOURCE: Rights and Responsibilities of Community: A Code of Student Conduct NDSU President

 Recognized student organizations must register fundraising activities with the Associate Director of Memorial Union/Student Activities at least two (2) weeks prior to advertising or initiating fundraising efforts.
 Activities or items associated with fundraisers must be consistent with University policies.
 Student organizations may use university facilities for sponsoring events at which an admission is charged or donations are solicited, provided that the group has worked with appropriate departments in reserving facilities and coordinating activities.
 Facility rental fees may be assessed for events at which admission is charged.